Road construction and maintenance projects

 Van Wert County

-U.S. 33 under Mercer Road will close August 29 for five days for a culvert replacement.
+U.S. 33 under Mercer Road closed August 29 for approximately five days for a culvert replacement.
+The road is expected to reopen to traffic prior to the Labor Day holiday.
 Traffic detoured onto Ohio 81, Ohio 118 back to U.S. 33.
 Work is being performed by the ODOT Van Wert County maintenance garage.

 U.S. 127 (Washington Street) between Fox Road and Ervin Road in the city of Van Wert closed April 11 for reconstruction and widening of the road.
 Access to local businesses is maintained.
 Traffic is detoured onto Ohio 81, Ohio 118, Ervin Road/Van Wert-Decatur Road, U.S. 224 and U.S. 30 back to U.S. 127.
 The closure will remain in place until fall.
 Work is being performed by Helms & Sons Excavating, Findlay.

-•The U.S. 127 (Washington St.) and Fox Road intersection is scheduled to close on September 7th for 40 days.
+The U.S. 127 (Washington St.) and Fox Road/Ohio 116 intersection is scheduled to close on September 7th for 40 days.
 Access to residences and businesses on Washington St. north of Fox Road will be available from the north via Ervin Road.